Git-Logs/Client/README.md

 - `check_suite`
 - `status`

+More events will be added in the future.

 ## The Stack

 - bot -> the frontend bot that allows configuration of the webhook logger